 Food Additives Linked To Hyperactivity

-Most parents have been aware of this for a while, but a new research by the Food Standards Authority suggests more strongly than ever that there could be a link between certain food additives and hyperactivity.
+Most parents have been aware of this for a while, but recent research by the Food Standards Authority suggests more strongly than ever that there could be a link between certain food additives and hyperactivity.

 The study of 300 children could only say that "We have revised our advice to consumers: if a child shows signs of hyperactivity or ADHD then eliminating the colours used in the... study from their diet might have some beneficial effects."
 The FSA's Chief Scientist also said that there were many factors associated with hyperactivity including genes, being born prematurely, environment and upbringing.
 More boys than girls are diagnosed with the condition, and children with ADHD can struggle academically, often behaving poorly in school.